 Unfortunately, many aluminum water bottles face the same safety concerns as plastic bottles.
 In 2011, WebMD published a study revealing “that some kinds of aluminum bottles may be releasing more of that chemical, known as bisphenol A (BPA), than the hard, clear polycarbonate plastic bottles they were supposed to replace.”
 While some of those concerns may have abated in the decade since, the evidence that aluminum bottles can leach chemicals into your water is alarming!

 That leaves stainless steel.
 Stainless steel does not break like glass.
 Stainless steel does not leach chemicals like plastic or aluminum.
+Stainless steel options for water bottles can even have handles like their plastic counterparts.
 Are Stainless Steel Water Bottles Safe?
 Yes.
 Yes, they are.